zakagan/DoomsdayCalc/README.md

 ## What is a Doomsday?

-This project won't tell when the world is going to end.
-But, if you happened to know the specific date of the end of the world, DoomsdayCalc could tell you what day of the week it will be and if it falls on any major holidays.
+This project won't tell you when the world is going to end.
+But, if you happened to know the specific date of the end of the world, DoomsdayCalc could tell you what day of the week it would be on and if it falls on a major holiday.

 So what is a "Doomsday" then?
-John Conway uses Doomsdays as term for anchor days, from which the day of the week can be calculated.
+John Conway uses doomsdays as term for anchor days, from which the day of the week can be calculated.
 For example, the century Doomsday for 2000-2099 is Tuesday.
-Using this information one can calculate the year Doomsday for 2017.
-And from there one use the Doomsday of the month in question along with the date to find the matching day of the week.
+Using this information you can calculate the year Doomsday for 2017.
+And from there you use the Doomsday of the month in question along with the date to find the matching day of the week.

-This is a vary broad strokes synopsis of the Doomsday algorithm.
+This is a very broad strokes synopsis of the Doomsday algorithm.
 More detail is included in a section below.

 ## Example Problem